An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting

-Table \ref{tab:all_results} presents the results of all experimental datasets for mean sMAPE, median sMAPE, mean MASE, and median MASE.
-The results of the best-performing models are highlighted in boldface.
-We see that on mean sMAPE, LR\_S\_Log\_Forecasts outperforms all four individual base models for all experimental datasets except for the solar dataset.
-None of the other ensemble benchmark models and variants are able to outperform all individual base model results for five datasets.
+\begin{sloppypar} Based on all considered variants shown in Tables A.1 and A.2 in the Appendix, Stack\_LR\_S\_Log\_WeekSel overall provides the best forecasts.
+In particular, we see that on mean sMAPE, Stack\_LR\_S\_Log\_WeekSel outperforms all base models for all experimental datasets except for the Solar dataset.
 Furthermore, it outperforms all benchmarks and variants on the M4, NN5 and Kaggle web traffic datasets.
-For the M4 weekly dataset, LR\_S\_Log\_Forecasts produces a mean sMAPE of 6.42, which places it at the first position in the original results of the M4 weekly competition \citep{m4_results_2018}, with an sMAPE result of 6.58 of the original top solution.
+For the M4 weekly dataset, Stack\_LR\_S\_Log\_WeekSel produces a mean sMAPE of 6.42, which places it at the first position in the original results of the M4 weekly competition \citep{m4_results_2018}, with an sMAPE result of 6.58 of the original top solution. \end{sloppypar}